Sabina Leonelli

-Sabina Leonelli is a philosopher of science and professor at the Technische Universität München, Germany.
+Sabina Leonelli is a philosopher of science and professor at the Technical University of Munich, Germany.
 She is well known for her work on scientific practices, data-centric science, and open science policies.
 She was awarded the 2018 Lakatos Award for her book Data-Centric Biology: A Philosophical Study (2016).

 Biography

-Originally from Italy, Leonelli moved to the UK for a BSc degree in history, Philosophy and Social Studies of Science at University College London and a MSc degree in History and Philosophy of Science at the London School of Economics.
+Originally from Italy, Leonelli moved to the UK for a B.Sc. degree in history, Philosophy and Social Studies of Science at University College London and an M.Sc. degree in History and Philosophy of Science at the London School of Economics.
 Her doctoral research was carried out in the Netherlands at the Vrije Universiteit Amsterdam with Henk W. de Regt and Hans Radder.
 Before joining the Exeter faculty, she was a research officer under Mary S. Morgan at the Department of Economic History of the London School of Economics.

 Leonelli is the co-director of the Exeter Centre for the Study of the Life Sciences (Egenis) and a Turing Fellow at the Alan Turing Institute in London.
 She is also Editor-in-Chief of the international journal History and Philosophy of the Life Sciences and Associate Editor for the Harvard Data Science Review.
 She serves as External Faculty for the Konrad Lorenz Institute for Evolution and Cognition Research.

-Since 2024 Leonelli is Professor for Philosophy and History of Science and Technology at the Technische Universität München in Munich.
+Since 2024, Leonelli is Professor for Philosophy and History of Science and Technology at the Technical University of Munich.